sirfragles/android_loomo_ros_core/README.md

 This is research code (Android app) that enables a Loomo-to-Ubuntu-PC hard-wire connection with message passing in ROS.
 The intended architecture is to send Loomo sensor data to an on-board computer (Jetson) for heavy processing/planning, then send speed commands from the Jetson to the Loomo, all through ROS, with the ROS master running on the Jetson.

 If you want to use our Android app as is, run `abd install android_loomo_ros.apk` (see `v1.0` release) from a PC to install the app on the Loomo.
-You can then skip down to the "After Installing Android App onto Loomo" part of this readme.
+You still have to do steps 5 & 6 of "Starting from scratch", but then you can then skip down to the "After Installing Android App onto Loomo" part of this readme.

 ### Starting from scratch ###